RobertoTjesse/Lowest-Astronomical-Tide/README.md

-# Creation of a PostgreSQL database to extract estimated mss values defined by a study area prior to BLAST processing
+# Using GOCE, PostgreSQL, QGIS and BLAST to extract LAT values for a defined study area

-In order to provide calibration geoids for subsea surveying equipment, I have written this small guideline.
-It makes use of a relational database which is common in GIS called PostgreSQL.
+In order to provide calibration geoids for subsea surveying data processing, I have written this small guideline.
+It makes use of a relational database which is common in GIS called PostgreSQL to obtain LAT values.
+As each country has is own LAT model, this guideline makes use of BLAST to have a European solution.

+While the usual process starts by acquiring a Mean Sea Surface ellipsoid, correcting .
 The guideline starts from 0 to 100.
 We will go through extracting MSS values for a selected area, to transform them to LAT values making use of BLAST.

 ## Getting Started